 Cholangiocarcinoma is a cancer that comes from the cholangiocytes.
 Cholangiocytes are the small cells that line the inside of the bile ducts.

 Perihilar and distal cholangiocarcinomas start in the ductal structures between the liver and the intestine.
 (See Figure 3.)
-The tumors block the bile duct so the duct can’t carry bile to the intestines.
-A tumor also may be called a mass.
+The tumours block the bile duct so the duct can’t carry bile to the intestines.
+A tumour also may be called a mass.

-These tumors may or may not be easy to see on an imaging test like an MRI or CT scan.
+These tumours may or may not be easy to see on an imaging test like an MRI or CT scan.
 (See also “Diagnosing cholangiocarcinoma.”)